k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/14_1_bulk_creation.md

 ### Overview

 Manually updating multiple Catalog entities can be time-consuming and error-prone, especially when you need to apply the same changes - such as adding a new property - to many entities.
-To improve efficiency and usability, the Catalog provides a **Bulk Creation and Edit** capability.
+To improve efficiency and usability, in V8.3 the Catalog provides a **Bulk Creation and Edit** capability.

 #### When to Use Bulk Creation and Editing